Starkville to Meridian - Serving Central and East Mississippi

 Board On Board

-Homeowners in West Point's older neighborhoods and historic districts near Commerce Street choose board-on-board wood privacy when they want full screening without an overly modern look that clashes with traditional streetscapes on established residential blocks.
+If you're in one of West Point's older neighborhoods or the historic districts near Commerce Street, board-on-board gives you full screening without a modern look that clashes with the traditional streetscapes on those established blocks.

 Black Coated Chain Link